crawlab-team/crawlab-lite/README.md

 Compared with [Crawlab](https://github.com/crawlab-team/crawlab), this lite version focuses on crawler management on a single machine.

-:warning: This version is still under development, and the code is for experiential purposes only.
+:warning: This version is still in early development and some features may be unstable.

-## Pre-requisite
-- Go 1.12+
-- Node 8.12+

 ## Quick Start

-- Docker Compose
+#### Docker Compose

 1. Create `docker-compose.yml` in any directory as follows: